BurntxNoodle/CTF/OverTheWire - Bandit/Readme.md

 ### Solution:

-The solution part will contain no explanation and will be a straight answer.
+The solution part will contain little explanation and will be a straight answer.
 If you're learning for the first time it's not recommended to scroll straight down to the solution as you will not learn as much.